 Department heads and their designees will have access to data on faculty in their department.
 Likewise, deans and their designees will have access to data on faculty in their college, and the provost will have access to data on all instructional faculty.

 EFARS guides for faculty are available to show you where to enter data for the various sections of your FAR.
 Look for a guide for your college to the right of this page.

 No, you only need to report the same data that you have included on your FAR in the past.

 Note that some fields are required in order for the information to appear correctly in FAR.
 Those fields are marked with a red *.

 Select Run Custom Reports from the navigation menu on the left.
 Select Faculty Activity Report (Your College) from the drop down menu.
 Click on Select Report.
 Select the appropriate date range.
 (This varies by college.
-For CLAHS, this is April 1 of last year to March 31 of this year.)
+For CLAHS, this is now January 1 to December 31 of last year.)
 Select APA or MLA for your citation style.
 Click on Build Report.
 This should generate a Word document that you can save on your computer and send to your department head.

 The first thing to check when an activity does not appear as expected on your report is the dates.
 Every activity must have a date associated with it in order to be included on a report, and the date of the activity must fall within the date range specified for the report.